Fascia Training

 Mewing

 Proper tongue posture, known as “mewing,” involves maintaining light pressure and suction against the roof of your mouth to create optimal cranial pressure and activate the deep frontal fascial line that connects from your tongue through your core to your feet.
-Learning to consciously control your tongue posture until it becomes subconscious is one of the keys for coordinating tension throughout your entire fascial system.
+Learning to control your tongue posture until it becomes subconscious is one of the keys for coordinating tension throughout your entire fascial system.

 Towel Chewing